-Reading: 3 John
+Today's Bible Reading: 3 John

 Reflecting and Thinking

 Thinking about the relationship between Gaius and John, if you are Gaius, who is your John?
-Have you said thank you lately?
+Have you said "thank you" lately?
 How could you be a more faithful servant to other Christians?
 What does it mean in your life to walk in truth?

 Dear Father, help us connect joy and faithfulness in our lives.
 Sometimes the world tells us that joy comes from other sources.
 The connection between joy and faithfulness sometimes seems weak.
 Strengthen our commitment to good, and help us avoid evil.
-May our evil evidence that we are yours, we pray in Jesus' name, Amen.
+May our lives evidence that we are yours, we pray in Jesus' name, Amen.